SiqiLiOcean/htool/README.md

-Certainly!
-Here's a README draft for the 'htool' package, incorporating information from all four scripts:

----

 # htool

 **htool** is a collection of Bash scripts designed for managing tasks on a computing cluster managed by PBS.
 These scripts provide functionality to check node status, query job information, and submit jobs.